mendsley/bsdiff/README.md

 files.

 The original algorithm and implementation was developed by Colin Percival.
-The algorithm is detailed in his (unpublished) paper, [Naïve Differences of Executable Code](http://www.daemonology.net/papers/bsdiff.pdf).
+The algorithm is detailed in his paper, [Naïve Differences of Executable Code](http://www.daemonology.net/papers/bsdiff.pdf).
 For more information, visit his website at <http://www.daemonology.net/bsdiff/>.

-I maintain this project seperately from Colin's work, with the goal of making the core functionality easily embedable in existing projects.
+I maintain this project separately from Colin's work, with the goal of making the core functionality easily embeddable in existing projects.

 Contact
 -------